Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 Fairlay will soon  transition to the new decentralized version of the Bitcoin Prediction Market called Bitcoin Betting.
 The company behind Fairlay will cease to exist and with it all centralized infrastructure like servers, hot wallets, funds, emails and so forth.

+## Important Changes to Funding your Fairlay Account

+By Decemeber 1st, Fairlay will shut down the Hot Wallet.
+It is too expensive to maintain.
+Please do not deposit to your regular deposit address after November 1st.

+The Priority wallet will remain available for withdrawals.

+Direct deposits to Fairlay will continue to be possible via www.bitcoin-betting.com/deposit.
+This form will lead you to an instance of BTCPayServer on www.bitcoin-betting.org to process your deposit.

+For every deposit you need to generate a new deposit address.
+Do not reuse addresses!

 ## Why is the change necessary?

 Uncertainty in the different regulatory environments in the many jurisdictions we want to serve is the key reason making this step necessary.
 Furthermore, a decentralized network makes us more resilient against DDoS attacks, server outages and many other threats.